Powerlearnproject/se-day1-assignment-TINEXRICHEAE/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering involves crafting questions or statements such that they can result in best possible responses from and AI model.
 It is important in that ;

-- it ensures complete and clear answers for the AI model user
-- Minimizes hallucinations from the AI model, thus focussing on only asked for answers
-- Prevents confusion that can be created by some AI model responses
+it ensures complete and clear answers for the AI model user, Minimizes hallucinations from the AI model, thus focussing on only asked for answers, Prevents confusion that can be created by some AI model responses, Saves time by getting faster appropraite solutions for user qerries.

-- Saves time by getting faster appropraite solutions for user qerries Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+  Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 A vague prompt would be like "How is beans cooked?", and the improved version would be "give a step by step process for cooking beans", the later version would bring out a more clear sequential answer to the question of how beans is prepared as opposed to the former prompt which would leave the AI model to decide how best it would present the answer.